Provision of supervision:

 OTHER STRENGTHS OF THE PROGRAM

 The Student Counseling Center is housed in the beautiful Student Wellness Center along with Student Health Services.
-Intern offices are similar to professional staff offices.
-Intern offices are equipped with digital videotaping capability and a Dell computer with on-line access.
+Intern offices are similar to professional staff offices, and equipped with a phone, digital videotaping capability, a Dell computer with on-line access, two monitors, a variable standing-desk, and a printer.
 The new facility also houses a state of the art MindSpa with massage chair, Xbox for yoga and mindfulness activities, and heart rate variability software that allows students to monitor physiological signs of stress and learn how to relax physically as well as mentally.

 Interns are treated as colleagues-in-training and their input into all Student Counseling Center activities is highly valued.
 The warm, supportive environment at the Student Counseling Center encourages the type of experimentation and exploration essential for professional development.